couchbase/couchbase-elasticsearch-connector/README.md

 [**Download**](https://github.com/couchbaselabs/elasticsearch-transport-couchbase/releases)
 | [**Plug-in Instruction Manual**](https://docs.couchbase.com/elasticsearch-connector)

-> This branch of the repository is for the **Elasticsearch Plug-in** flavor of the Couchbase Elasticsearch Connector.
+> This branch of the repository is for the old **Elasticsearch Plug-in** flavor of the Couchbase Elasticsearch Connector.
-> We recommend migrating to the modern [**Connector Service**](https://github.com/couchbase/couchbase-elasticsearch-connector) flavor which supports Elasticsearch 6.x and secure connections.
+> We recommend migrating to the new [**standalone connector**](https://github.com/couchbase/couchbase-elasticsearch-connector) which supports Elasticsearch 6 and secure connections.

 This Elasticsearch plug-in makes your Elasticsearch node appear like a Couchbase Server node.
 After installation you can use the Cross-Datacenter Replication (XDCR) feature of Couchbase Server to transfer data continuously.